Home Hero image

 Description:

 The highest point in South America.
-The mountain is overcome by strong winds and difficult terrain.
+The mountain is difficult to conquer due to strong winds and extreme weather conditions.

 Mount Everest (8848 m)